Gladuin/iidx-controller/README.md

 # Features
  - HID lighting support (that works with btools and ttools).
- - Customisable sensitivity over HID for use with iidx >27 or your own custom program (more on this further down).
+ - Customisable sensitivity over HID for use with lightning mode or your own custom program (more on this further down).
  - Different lighting modes.
    - Reactive lighting mode when button 1 is pressed (LEDs light up as soon as the corresponding button is pressed).
    - Disable HID lighting mode when button 2 is pressed.